Top 5 Biggest Mistakes to Avoid When Buying a Car

 When you're in the market for a new vehicle, the best thing you can do for yourself is be prepared.
 So here are the 5 biggest mistakes to avoid when purchasing your next vehicle:

-- Buying new versus used.
-A vehicle is not an investment - at least not a good one.
-Vehicles depreciate in value quickly, so when you buy a new vehicle, you can expect it to continuously decrease in value from the moment you take ownership.
-In fact, a new car typically decreases in value by 25%-40% in the first two years.
-The best thing you can do is to let someone else take the initial 40% hit by buying a slightly used vehicle that is a year or two old.
+The best thing you can do is to let someone else take the initial hit by buying a slightly used vehicle that is a year or two old.
 Years ago, there was a good reason to buy new and that was for the warranty.
 Today, most vehicles have longer warranties that can still be in effect even if you buy a car that is a few years old.
-Additionally, you can often opt to purchase an extended warranty, which is typically far cheaper than the value the car lost in the first year or two.
+You may even opt to purchase an extended warranty, which is typically far cheaper than the value the car lost in the first year or two.

-- Not taking into consideration other costs.
 The actual cost of the vehicle is important, but what is often overlooked are all of the hidden long-term maintenance and car insurance costs that go along with a vehicle.
 Keep in mind that car insurance premiums typically increase with the value of a vehicle, so buying a more expensive vehicle will increase your annual insurance costs.
 This can amount to hundreds, if not a thousand dollars or more per year.
 In addition to insurance, you have to take into account all of the maintenance costs.
 Vehicles need oil changes, new brakes, air filters, tires, and much more.
-Luxury or performance models are generally going to require higher end replacement parts that can cost much more than their standard counterpart.
+Luxury or performance models are generally going to require higher-end replacement parts that can cost much more than their standard counterpart.

 This is a very bad idea if you intend on selling or trading the car in before the loan is paid off.
 If after three years you need to get a new vehicle and you owe $10,000 while the car is only worth $8,000, you will have to either pay $2,000 out of your pocket, or finance that into your new loan.
 It may feel good to walk out of the dealership with a brand new car without having to fork over a dime up front, but it will cost you.